-- Staff should be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and should have appropriate PPE available to them. - Gloves and masks may be required, and usage could vary based on the level of interaction with customers, namely handling point of sale interactions. - If a customer or employee is sick, he or she should be sent home or to a healthcare facility.
+- Staff should be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and should have appropriate PPE available to them. - Employees should wear face masks or face coverings in keeping with the current recommended guidelines.
+Gloves and mask usage could vary based on the level of interaction with customers, namely handling point of sale interactions. - If a customer or employee is sick, he or she should be sent home or to a healthcare facility.

-- Limit the number of customers in the venue to better utilize best practices for social distancing. - · Stagger machines/lanes at appropriate facilities to encourage social distancing. - Customers should be barred entrance once the safe social distancing capacity has been reached. - · Limit capacity for food service seating to employ 6-foot distance between patrons. - Barriers may be needed in some areas.
-Specifically, barriers could be used at food service areas or between lanes, if possible.
+- Limit the number of customers in the venue to better utilize best practices for social distancing. - Stagger machines/lanes at appropriate facilities to encourage social distancing. - Customers should be barred entrance once the safe social distancing capacity has been reached. - Limit capacity for food service seating to employ 6-foot distance between patrons. - Barriers may be needed in some areas.
+Specifically, barriers could be used at food service areas or between lanes, if possible. - Families or those who have quarantined together may play together.
+Groups should not intermingle.

-- · Additional hand sanitizing stations should be available to patrons and employees. - Any equipment, including bowling balls, used should be cleaned and disinfected after each use. - · Bathrooms should be sanitized after use. - · Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas. - · Bowling shoes should be carefully handled by employees and sanitized.
+- Additional hand sanitizing stations should be available to patrons and employees. - Any equipment, including bowling balls, used should be cleaned and disinfected after each use. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas. - Bowling shoes should be carefully handled by employees and sanitized.

-- · Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - · Sanitize point of sale equipment after each use, including pens.
+- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.